Getting Started with EasyContent

 - Meta description

-If you set up WordPress integration, most of these fields can be automatically synced along with the content item's main text when you use the "Publish to WP" feature.
-With this integration, you can auto-publish a content item directly to your WordPress website without logging in.
-Learn more about WordPress integration here.
+If you've set up WordPress integration, then most of the CMS Fields tab can be automatically synced along with the content item's main text when you publish it to your WordPress site.
+Learn more about our WordPress integration here.

 Messages.
 Displays all correspondence related to the content item you are viewing.
 If your role doesn't have the "view communication report" permission, you will see only the messages you've sent or received.

 Item details.
 Displays the content item's description, keywords, notes, and categories.
-You can edit this by clicking the "edit" link at the bottom of the widget.
+You can edit this by clicking "edit" at the bottom of the widget.

 You can publish your content items directly to a WordPress site with just a click of a button.
 You can also pull content from the website into your project.
-This will allow you to edit and update your articles in WordPress right within EasyContent.
+This will allow you to edit and update your WordPress articles within EasyContent without switching back and forth.

 If your project requires additional documentation, such as style guidelines for your writers and editors, directions for other approvers, or any other helpful information, you can create it with EasyContent.

-When you are inside a project, click the "Help" icon on the account menu.
+When a project is selected in the project dropdown in the sidebar menu, click the "Help" icon on the account menu.

 On the page, click the "Add new category" button.
 A new block will appear, asking you to give it a name.
 Enter the category name (e.g., Style guidelines) and save it by clicking the save icon.

-Once the category block is created, click the pencil icon to see the "Add help article" link appear.
+Once the category block is created, click the pencil icon and the "Add help article" link will appear.
 Click it and you will be redirected to a page where you can write your new help article.

 When you have more than one category, you can drag & drop to reorder them on the page.